xme/misp-docker/README.md

 MISP Docker
 ===========

-The file in this repository are used to create a Docker container with the MISP ("Malware Information Sharing Platform") application.
+The files in this repository are used to create a Docker container with the MISP ("Malware Information Sharing Platform") application.

-All the required components (MySQL, Apache, Redis, ...) are running in a single docker.
+All the required components (MySQL, Apache, Redis, ...) are running in a single Docker.
 Most of the setup is performed automatically but some small steps must be performed manually after the initial run.

 # Building the image: